Launch

 - Providing free access to curriculum-related arts, science, and heritage programs for public school students with an emphasis on underserved students.

-- Increasing the diversity of staff and governing boards of cultural organizations.
+- Increasing the diversity of staff and governing boards of cultural and science organizations.

 - Increasing opportunities for access to cultural and science facilities, programs, and services for diverse and underserved communities.